A Brief Sanskrit Glossary

 Hara: “One who takes away;” a title of Shiva; the destroyer; the remover.

-Hatha yoga: A system of Yoga consisting of physical exercises, postures, and breathing exercises for gaining control over the physical body and prana.
+Hatha Yoga: A system consisting of physical exercises, postures, and breathing exercises for gaining control over the physical body and prana.

 Havishya: Sacrificial food.
 See Charu.